apache/spark/dev/README_RELEASE_AIRFLOW.md

 - Verify that the test package looks good by downloading it and installing it into a virtual environment.
 The package download link is available at: https://test.pypi.org/project/apache-airflow/#files

-- Upload the package to PyPi's production environment:
+- Upload the package to PyPI's production environment:
 `twine upload -r pypi dist/*`

 - Again, confirm that the package is available here: